sebastianlarisch/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-query.md

 #### Filtering by "is active" within a given date range

 To display only records which are active within a given date range, use `\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\IsActiveInDateRangeQueryExpanderPlugin`.
 Add this plugin to expander plugin stack, for example, `\Pyz\Client\Catalog\CatalogDependencyProvider::createSuggestionQueryExpanderPlugins`.
 You also have to export `active-from` and  `active-to` by your search collector.
-The value is any valid Elasticsearch Date datatype value.
+The value is any valid Elasticsearch Date data type value.
 For more information, see [Elasticsearch reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/date.html#date).

 #### Faceted navigation and filters